nuBuilder/nuBuilder/readme.txt

 == Installation ==

-If you are using nuBuilder as a standalone application, then follow these instructions:
 1. Upload the unzipped nuBuilder files to your webroot
+2. Create a database (e.g. nubuilder4)
-2. Edit nuconfig.php to set you database credentials and globeadmin credentials
+3. Edit nuconfig.php to set your database credentials and globeadmin credentials

-== Changelog ==

-= 1.0 =
+Detailed installation instructions can be found here:  https://github.com/smalos/nuBuilder4-Code-Library/wiki/Installing-nuBuilder

 == Documentation ==